CUBRID/cubrid-manual/en/sql/query/hq.rst

         7            4  'Brown'                         3
         8            4  'Lin'                           3

-You can specify **NOCYCLE** to prevent an error from occurring as follows:
+You can specify **NOCYCLE** to prevent an error from occurring as follows.
+When you run the following query, a loop does not appear; therefore, the result is the same as the above.

 .. code-block:: sql